This is a preview of your story

 Some common tools include Google Analytics, social media analytics, and email marketing platforms.

-Google Analytics - provides valuable insights into website traffic
+Google Analytics - provides valuable website traffic insights

 Social media analytics tools - provide information on engagement rates and follower growth.